dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 While in-game economies can have repercussions in the real world, the reverse is also true: economic events in the real world can have rippling effects that disturb virtual worlds.
-One such example is the hyperinflation in Venezuela, which lead many people to start farming gold and other valuable in-game items to make ends meet.
+One such example is the hyperinflation in Venezuela, which led many people to start farming gold and other valuable in-game items to make ends meet.
 Venezuelans that had a computer and internet access were driven to abandon their real-world jobs, since farming and selling virtual goods to players worldwide---sometimes using bitcoin as the intermediate medium of